UniView: Enhancing Novel View Synthesis From A Single Image By Unifying Reference Features: Introduction

+Novel View Synthesis (NVS) is fundamental to 3D generation and reconstruction\cite{One-2-3-45++, 3DGS, nerf}.
+While multi-view methods excel, acquiring dense views is impractical, making single-image NVS crucial.
+Recent diffusion-based frameworks\cite{zero123, NVSwith3Ddiffusion} treat this as image-to-image translation but remain highly ill-posed due to the lack of information in unobserved regions.
+Models often hallucinate appearances, leading to severe distortions (e.g., the artifact shown in Fig. \ref{fig:teaser}).

-However, synthesizing novel views of an object from a single input image, especially when the input perspective is highly challenging, is an extremely constrained and exceedingly difficult task.
-For regions of the object that are completely invisible in the input view, the model must rely on learned priors to hallucinate their appearance.
-This often results in significant distortions, such as a shoe being generated with two toe sections instead of one, as illustrated in Figure \ref{fig:teaser}.
-Some works have proposed to incorporate additional control conditions into single-image novel view synthesis models in order to address the issue of poor reconstruction in invisible regions.
-Specifically, TOSS\cite{toss} introduced the use of a set of text prompts as control conditions to provide global information, which could enhance the quality of back-side generation in single-image novel view synthesis.
+To address this, TOSS\cite{toss} introduced the use of text prompts as control conditions to provide global information, which could enhance the quality of back-side generation in single-image novel view synthesis.
 However, text is inherently limited in its capacity to accurately depict object features, and relying solely on text often results in insufficiently precise control.

 "Good artists copy, great artists steal." – Pablo Picasso's adage reveals an essential truth in artistic creation: faithful recreation stems from strategic appropriation.
-Inspired by Picasso's philosophy, we propose that: "Good models generate, great models transplant."
+Inspired by Picasso's philosophy, we propose that "Good models generate, great models transplant."
 Acquiring multi-view images of a target object has been challenging in practical scenarios, while obtaining images of arbitrary objects from the same category is relatively straightforward.
-For instance, when only possessing a single image of a specific shoe, we can utilize complementary viewpoint images which are from different shoes within the same category as reference for novel view synthesis.
-Following this principle, we present UniView - a novel framework which is capable of transferring complementary visual information from similar reference objects (e.g., the back view of shoe B) to guide novel view synthesis of target objects (e.g., shoe A).
+For instance, when only possessing a single image of a specific toaster, we can utilize complementary viewpoint images which are from different toaster within the same category as reference for novel view synthesis.
+Following this principle, we present UniView - a novel framework which is capable of transferring complementary visual information from similar reference objects (e.g., the back view of toaster B) to guide novel view synthesis of target objects (e.g., toaster A).
 As demonstrated in Figure \ref{fig:teaser}, image-based references from complementary regions of analogous objects serve as a powerful and precise control signal, significantly improving the synthesis quality of unobserved regions in the original input view.